-The Stance Appalachian QTR was the second highest scorer in our comparative testing and was our favorite sock for running on trails.
-We chose to award it our Top Pick award as the best trail runner because it combines a very tight and durable weave with a "quarter" height cut that perfectly covers the ankle bones.
+We chose to award the Stance Appalachian QTR our Top Pick award as the best trail runner because it combines a very tight and durable weave with a "quarter" height cut that perfectly covers the ankle bones.
 These two attributes are very effective at keeping dirt and rocks from bothering the foot, while the anatomical fit and targeted cushioning mean that the fit and comfort level is second to none.
 Despite preferring this sock for our off-road adventures, we think it also works great for hammering out miles on the roads.

 Stance Appalachian QTR Review